postmanlabs/labs-docs/src/pages/postman-flows/getting-started/chaining-requests-with-data.md

    ![Start the flow](https://assets.postman.com/postman-labs-docs/chaining-requests/chaining-start-flow.gif)

-   You can observe that the request sent has the path param set to `1`, which we obtained from the `body.id`.
+   The request sent has the path param set to `1`, which was obtained from the `body.id`.

 <!-- ---